varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 ![Preview Data Vault Backbone](images/bimlflex-ss-v5-schema-preview-data-vault-backbone.png "Preview Data Vault Backbone")

 The default schema will include all tables from all stages/layers.
-By filtering the diagram to only include the Hubs and Links by choosing the BimlFlexDataVaultPreviewBackbone in the filtering pane a user can review the CBC’s and UOW’s.
+By filtering the diagram to only include the Hubs and Links by choosing the BimlFlexDataVaultPreviewBackbone in the filtering pane a user can review the CBC's and UOW's.
 Anything that needs tweaking, can be updated in the metadata which will, in turn, produce a new schema from the updated information.

 ![Entity Relationship](images/bimlflex-ss-v5-sample-entity-relationship-diagram.png "Entity Relationship")